Secondary Traumatic Stress and Vicarious Trauma

 In recent years, there has been an increased awareness and understanding that both individuals and organizations need information, training, and resources to mitigate the negative effects and leverage the positive effects of vicarious trauma and secondary traumatic stress.
 This issue affects both individuals and organizations, and both have a responsibility to address this issue which can interfere with the delivery of optimal services.

 This page provides information and resources to create responses that will allow organizations to create environments to support staff and multidisciplinary team members.
-The Vicarious Trauma Plan Guide offers numerous suggestions and resources, many of them free of charge.
-The other resources listed are devoted to providing information
+The resources listed are devoted to providing information so the dedicated professionals who work with traumatized children have the opportunity to develop career-sustaining strategies.